Pancreas Homogenizer & Homogenization Protocol

 Ideal for Pancreas Tissue Homogenization

 Do you spend lots of time and effort homogenizing pancreas tissue samples?
 The Bullet Blender® tissue homogenizer delivers high quality and superior yields.
 No other homogenizer comes close to delivering the Bullet Blender’s winning combination of top-quality performance and budget-friendly affordability.
+See below for a pancreas tissue homogenization protocol.

-The Bullet Blender® Homogenizer Save Time, Effort and Get Superior Results
+Save Time, Effort and Get Superior Results with

-• Consistent and High Yield Results Run up to 24 samples at the same time under microprocessor-controlled conditions, ensuring experimental reproducibility and high yield.
+Run up to 24 samples at the same time under microprocessor-controlled conditions, ensuring experimental reproducibility and high yield.
 Process samples from 10mg or less up to 3.5g.

-• No Cross Contamination No part of the Bullet Blender® ever touches the pancreas samples – the sample tubes are kept closed during homogenization.
+No part of the Bullet Blender ever touches the tissue – the sample tubes are kept closed during homogenization.
 There are no probes to clean between samples.

-• Easy and Convenient to Use Just place beads and buffer along with your pancreas sample in standard tubes, load tubes directly in the Bullet Blender, select time and speed, and press start.
+Just place beads and buffer along with your tissue sample in standard tubes, load tubes directly in the Bullet Blender, select time and speed, and press start.

 Sample size